jrom876/UniformSeriesGenerator/README.md

  	3. To provide unittest methods for development and maintenance.

- csvgen.py, accomplishes parts 0 and 1.
+ csvgen.py, accomplishes parts 0 and 1 right now.

- For part 2, use top_gui.py.
+ top_gui.py accomplishes parts 0, 1 and 2 for now.

- For part 3, use test_csv.py.
-(Still working on a few bugs...)
+ For part 3, Still working on it...

- Input Parameters:
+ Input/Output Parameters:

  			F	Future Value
 			P	Present Value